 Product roadmap has several purposes:

-- Sets your priorities so that you do not lose your focus and chase many rabbits at the same time
+- It sets your priorities so that you do not lose your focus and chase many rabbits at the same time.

-- It allows you to map your strategy and vision and demonstrate visually.
+- It allows you to map your strategy and vision and demonstrate it visually.

-- Contains the imperative information to coordinate stakeholders
+- It contains the imperative information to coordinate stakeholders.

-- Keeps the details of how you will achieve your vision
+- It keeps the details of how you will achieve your vision.

 There are three main product roadmaps:

-- Time-based roadmaps: Superb method for visualizing how your product evolved in time and how will it advance in the future.
-Time-based road maps separates tasks based on milestones, dates, and deadlines.
+👉 Time-based roadmaps: Superb method for visualizing how your product evolved in time and how it will advance in the future.
+Time-based roadmaps separate tasks based on milestones, dates, and deadlines.

-- Mixed roadmaps: As the name suggests, mixed roadmaps have a little bit of everything like a mixed soup.
-Mixed road maps contain elements of both progress and time-based roadmaps.
+👉 Mixed roadmaps: As the name suggests, mixed roadmaps have a little bit of everything like mixed soup.
+Mixed roadmaps contain elements of both progress and time-based roadmaps.

 Why should you plan the product roadmap?